schmitty890/logit/src/content/lexical-scope/index.md

 Lexical this!
 In JavaScript, every function brings its own `this` context.
 In complex JavaScript applications, this can become very confusing, very quickly when you have functions inside of functions inside of functions.

-Fat arrow notation (arrow functions) creates a lexical `this`, so it passes the lexical scope of `this` into the fucnction which is created.
+Fat arrow notation (arrow functions) creates a lexical `this`, so it passes the lexical scope of `this` into the function which is created.

 Lets say you are created a function for the nintendo character, Mario.
 And in that function you have the number of lives, and a function to add new lives to Mario.